-In connection with the Quarterly Report on Form 10-Q of Vigil Neuroscience, Inc. (the "Company") for the period ended March 31, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report on Form 10-Q of Vigil Neuroscience, Inc. (the "Company") for the period ended September 30, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the l Company.
-Report fairly presents, in all material res pects, the financial condition and result of operations of the

-Date: May 7 , 2024 Ву: /s/ Ivana Magovčević-Liebisch
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and he Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents.
+Company. in all material respect s, the financial condition and result of operations of the Date: November 7, 2024 mber 7, 2024 By: /s/ Ivana Magovčević-Liebisch Ivana Magovčević-Liebisch President and Chief Executive Officer (Principal Executive Officer)

-Ivana Magovčević-Liebisch

-President and Chief Executive Officer

-(Principal Executive Officer)